 - a creative, but logical, approach to problem-solving

 The focus of graduate schemes in retail technology will vary across employers:

-- Some retailers will run general programmes across their ecommerce division, such as New Look’s ecommerce graduate scheme.
-Programmes like these may include a specific placement in IT.
+- Some retailers will run general programmes across their ecommerce division; programmes like these may include a specific placement in IT.

 - Some retailers will run IT-specific schemes within their ecommerce division.

 - Some retailers will run IT-specific schemes across their entire business (not ecommerce specific), to help you understand the role of IT in running a successful operation.
-This is the case for Marks & Spencer’s IT business analyst graduate programme and the John Lewis IT graduate scheme.
+This is the case for the Tesco technology programme.

 Graduates will often begin their scheme by spending time in-store to get a feel for the bigger picture, before embarking on head office placements.
 Tesco, for example, places those on its technology graduate programme in-store following their induction.
 Many graduate schemes, particularly those that focus on IT within the business as a whole, will also involve working within different areas or departments of the business.
 For example, during an ecommerce scheme you may spend time looking at the content or design of the retailer’s website before moving on to a placement in online marketing.
 Once training is complete, many programmes will offer you the chance to specialise in a particular area.
 As you progress you could move towards a management role overseeing a small project, and then on to a wider management role overseeing a range of processes.
 Typical job titles include ‘digital product manager’ and ‘ecommerce operations manager’.